U.S. Treasury bonds (and bills and notes) are often thought of as risk-free investments.

 Parallels to Today

-The main point of this article is to highlight tangible examples of why treasury bonds and other “riskless” sovereign bonds do have real risks.
-They may have little or no nominal risk, but they do have the ability to lose purchasing power in various ways.
+The main point of this article is to highlight tangible examples of why Treasury bonds and other “riskless” sovereign bonds do have real risks.
+They may have little or no nominal risk because they are first in line for bailouts, but they do have the ability to lose purchasing power in various ways.

 There are certain points in history where debts, deficits, or trade balances reach such levels that a currency devaluation is almost mathematically unavoidable during the decade.
 Every few decades, that layer of abstraction between money and real value that normally doesn’t matter, suddenly matters again.
 Policymakers use that abstraction to reset things, much to the detriment of fixed income investors or holders of currency.